minwukim/minwukim.github.io/_pages/about.md

 ---
 Hello world! 👋
 ===
-I’m Minwu, a graduate researcher at New York University Abu Dhabi, where I’m fortunate to be advised by [Professor Keith Ross](https://sites.google.com/nyu.edu/keithross/).
+I’m Minwu, a graduate researcher at New York University Abu Dhabi, where I’m fortunate to be advised by Prof. [Keith Ross](https://sites.google.com/nyu.edu/keithross/).
 I also completed my undergraduate degree here, majoring in Computer Science.

-My research focuses on **mathematical reasoning with large language models (LLMs)**.
-I'm especially interested in whether AI can solve hard math problems and what we should do by the time they eventually have mathematical intelligence that surpasses the one of human.
+My research focuses on **LLM Reasoning**.
+Recently, I have been particularly interested in:

+* Identifying and addressing the limitations of RLVR.
+* RLVR in data-scarce settings
+* Generating synthetic data that better capture the human cognitive process during reasoning.
+* Exploring test-time scaling methodologies that enable more effective reasoning and support longer context reasoning.

-Previously, I worked in computational social science, exploring topics in corporate finance and macroeconomics.
+Before that, I worked in computational finance as well.

 <!-- You can read more about my journey and why I pivoted to LLM research [here](/posts/unstructured/).   -->